 Decorating a Dessert Table for Christmas

 When you’re decorating a Christmas table, it’s a good idea to stick to a few colors and a theme.
 For this party chose did white, gold and blues inspired by a table runner.

 See all of our items, tips, and tricks for creating a Spectacular Christmas Dessert Table below.

 Christmas Dessert Table Decoration Items

-- We love the charm of bottle brush trees and these come in beautiful colors and the sweetest package!
+- We love the charm of bottle brush trees.

 - Small plates are a must for a dessert table!
 We fell in love with the simple gold holiday words and the design of these plates.